input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 # Update strategy

-In this specification we describe the mechanisms of the Cardano mainchain part of the trustless sidechain protocol update.
+In this specification, we describe the mechanisms of the Cardano mainchain part of the trustless sidechain protocol update.
 To allow the protocol to evolve with time, we need to migrate from old validators to new ones, deprecate old tokens to new ones.

+TODO So this update strategy is specific to the scripts inside the oracle validator.
+Do we have a strategy for when we want to change the oracle validator itself?
+For example, we want to upgrade to a new Plutus version which would result in a new policyid.
 We achieve the update by using an oracle validator.
 This validator address will be the single source of truth, to find the validators and minting policies for the protocol.